 - Current medication list: Some drugs interact with oral semaglutide's absorption.
 Your pharmacist will catch conflicts, but having the list ready speeds up the prescribing visit.

 400,000 patients in four months is a big number.
-But it is worth grounding in context.
+It's also worth grounding in context.

-There are approximately 100 million adults in the U.S. who qualify for anti-obesity pharmacotherapy based on BMI criteria.
-Fewer than 5 million are currently on any GLP-1 for weight management.
-Oral semaglutide has captured 400K — meaningful, but still less than 1% of the eligible population.
+Roughly 100 million adults in the U.S. qualify for anti-obesity pharmacotherapy on BMI criteria.
+Fewer than 5 million are on any GLP-1 for weight management today.
+Oral semaglutide has captured 400K — a real dent, but still under 1% of the eligible population.

-The real story is not "everyone is on it now."
-The real story is that the delivery barrier was the last excuse for a large segment of eligible patients.
-The people who said "I would, but not a needle" now have an answer.
-And the 60% new-to-therapy rate proves that thesis.
+So the story isn't "everyone's on it now."
+The story is that delivery was the last excuse for a large slice of eligible patients.
+The people who said "I would, but not a needle" finally have an answer — and the 60% new-to-therapy rate is the receipt.

-For markets outside the U.S. — particularly Korea, Japan, and China where needle aversion is culturally stronger — the demand is there.
-The approvals are not.
-The gap between those two facts is what makes this story worth tracking month by month.
+For markets outside the U.S. — Korea, Japan, and China especially, where needle aversion runs culturally deeper — the demand is already there.
+The approvals aren't.
+The distance between those two facts is what makes this worth tracking month by month.

 If you are managing weight with or without medication right now, we wrote a guide on how GLP-1s interact with exercise and muscle preservation and another on the real cost picture across countries.
 Both are relevant regardless of which form you end up on.